By Rick Tjia

 “We were using technologies, but over different systems,” she explains.
 “We were using Google Forms into SATA drives, into XYZ.
 It still wasn’t snail mail, but it was still a bit of a lengthy process for what I believe could be done.

 “We then moved to a traditional ATS, an Applicant Tracking System, which has its perks.
-We’ve got email automations and you’ve got e-contract signing and talent pools and directories.
-You’re able to share huge batches of portfolios to specific people based on knockout questions that have curated this perfect pool of candidates for an employer.
+We’ve got email automations, and you’ve got e-contract signing, talent pools, and directories.
+You’re able to share huge batches of portfolios with specific people based on knockout questions that have curated this perfect pool of candidates for an employer.
 But we still had desires that were beyond the capabilities of the ones we’d researched and chosen.

 Which, needless to say, is good news for this industry.
 Technological breakthroughs to push dance forward.
 But why has it taken so long for the dance industry to get to this point?